Seller financed mortgages can provide you with great returns if you are in the position to carry a private mortgage, for your buyer.

 2nd mortgages have both advantages and additional risks.

-Two advantages of carrying a 2nd are:
+One advantage of carrying a 2nd is:

 The big disadvantage is in the name, 2nd mortgage.
 You would be 2nd in line should the buyers default on the payments.
 This is never good news if things get messy.